Soul cake: Bonfires and candles

-Bonfires were also lit on Halloween and during Hallowtide which Roud (2008) suggests may be related to the Purgation of souls by holy fire.
-Fires known as Tindle fires were made by children on All Souls night in Derbyshire.
+Bonfires were also lit on Halloween and during Hallowtide which Roud (2008) suggests may be related to the purgation of souls by holy fire.
+Fires known as Tindle fires were made by children on All Souls' night in Derbyshire.
 In Lancashire, bonfires were lit on Halloween which were known as Teanlay fires which were lit on many hills to observe the fast (feast) of All Souls and the night was called Teanlay Night (after which the Teanlowe Shopping Centre is named in Poulton-le-Fylde).

 According to Hardwick (1872), the burning of fires on Halloween may also be related to earlier practices.
 In the English countryside, people lit bonfires to ward off evil spirits.
 Glassie (1969) believes that fires on Halloween were lit into modern times in the Celtic areas of "northern and westernmost counties of England".
 During the 1850s, in Carleton, Lancashire, fires were lit to "defend the corn from darnel".

-As an alternative to bonfires, in Lancashire, candles were carried between 11 pm and midnight on Halloween in a procession up the hills in a custom known as 'lating the witches'.
+As an alternative to bonfires, in Lancashire, candles were carried between 11:00 p.m. and midnight on Halloween in a procession up the hills in a custom known as 'lating the witches'.
 If the candles continuously burnt then the witches' powers would not affect the candle holder as "it was firmly believed in Lancashire that the witches assembled on this night at their general rendezvous in the Forest of Pendle" which relates to the 17th century Pendle witches.
 East of Pendle, candles were lit in every window an hour before midnight; if the candle burnt out before midnight, it was believed evil would follow.
 According to Frazer (1935) at Longridge Fell, during the early part of the 19th century, "parties went from house to house in the evening collecting candles, one for each inmate, and offering their services to late or leet the witches".
-Hampson (1841) notes that the words 'lating' and 'leeting' are derived from the Saxon word 'leoht' meaning light.
+Hampson (1841) notes that the words lating and leeting are derived from the Saxon word leoht, meaning "light."